leibniz-stt/agda-formalization/README.md

 # Agda formalization for the paper </br>_The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory_

-This formalization depends on the Cubical library, version of 28 May 2026, commit 3f2e1f and type checks with Agda 2.8.0.
+This formalization depends on the Cubical library, version of 12 June 2026, commit 7b9019 and type checks with Agda 2.8.0.

 The file [Paper.agda](Paper.agda) acts an interface between the paper and the formalization.\
 See [README.agda](README.agda) for more details on the formalization.